-SPECIAL HONORS: Distinguished Graduate in the class of 1986 at the U.S. Air Force Academy, with honors; Distinguished Graduate of Undergraduate Pilot Training at Euro-NATO Joint Jet Pilot Training at Sheppard Air Force Base, Wichita Falls, Texas; Top Gun at F-15 initial training at Luke Air Force Base, Phoenix, Arizona; Distinguished Graduate and Liethen-Tittle award for the Outstanding Graduate of the Air Force Test Pilot School, class 93B; Defense Superior Service Medals (2), Meritorious Service Medal, Air Force Commendation Medals (2), Outstanding Unit Awards (3), Combat Readiness Medals (2), and various other service awards.
+SPECIAL HONORS: Distinguished Graduate in the class of 1986 at the U.S. Air Force Academy, with honors; Distinguished Graduate of Undergraduate Pilot Training at Euro-NATO Joint Jet Pilot Training at Sheppard Air Force Base, Wichita Falls, Texas; Top Gun at F-15 initial training at Luke Air Force Base, Phoenix, Arizona; Distinguished Graduate and Liethen-Tittle award for the Outstanding Graduate of the Air Force Test Pilot School, class 93B; Defense Superior Service Medals (two), Meritorious Service Medal, Air Force Commendation Medals (two), Outstanding Unit Awards (three), Combat Readiness Medals (two), and various other service awards.
 Named a University of Alabama College of Engineering Distinguished Fellow.

 He has logged over 3,800 flight hours in more than 35 different aircraft.

-NASA EXPERIENCE: Selected by NASA in April 1996, Kelly reported to the Johnson Space Center in August 1996.
-Technical assignments to date include tasks in the Shuttle Branch, the International Space Station Branch, CAPCOM, and Cape Crusader where he served as a member of the Astronaut Support Personnel team responsible for shuttle launch preparation.
+NASA EXPERIENCE: Selected as an astronaut by NASA in April 1996, Kelly reported to NASA’s Johnson Space Center in August 1996.
+Technical assignments to date include tasks in the Space Shuttle Program, the International Space Station branch, capsule communicator (CAPCOM), and cape crusader where he served as a member of the Astronaut Support Personnel team responsible for shuttle launch preparation.
 Kelly was the pilot on flights STS-102 and STS-114, and has logged over 641 hours in space.
 He currently serves as CAPCOM Branch Chief.

-SPACE FLIGHT EXPERIENCE: STS-102 Discovery (March 8-21, 2001) was the eighth Shuttle mission to visit the International Space Station.
-Mission accomplishments included the delivery of the Expedition-2 crew and the contents of the Leonardo Multi-Purpose Logistics Module, the completion of two successful space walks, the return to earth of the Expedition-1 crew, as well as the return of Leonardo, the reusable cargo carrier built by the Italian Space Agency.
+SPACE FLIGHT EXPERIENCE: STS-102 Discovery (March 8, 2001 through March 21, 2001) was the eighth shuttle mission to visit the International Space Station.
+Mission accomplishments included the delivery of the Expedition 2 crew and the contents of the Leonardo Multi-Purpose Logistics Module (MPLM), the completion of two successful space walks, the return to earth of the Expedition 1 crew, as well as the return of Leonardo, the reusable cargo carrier built by the Italian Space Agency.
 Mission duration was 307 hours and 49 minutes.

-STS-114 Discovery (July 26-August 9, 2005) was the Return to Flight mission during which the Shuttle docked with the International Space Station and the crew tested and evaluated new procedures for flight safety and Shuttle inspection and repair techniques.
-After a 2-week, 5.8 million mile journey in space, the orbiter and its crew of seven astronauts returned to land at Edwards Air Force Base, California.
+STS-114 Discovery (July 26-August 9, 2005) was the Return to Flight mission during which the shuttle docked with the International Space Station and the crew tested and evaluated new procedures for flight safety and shuttle inspection and repair techniques.
+After a two week, 5.8 million mile journey in space, the orbiter and its crew of seven astronauts returned to land at Edwards Air Force Base, California.
 Mission duration was 333 hours, 32 minutes, 48 seconds.